BornToBeRoot/PowerShell_ManagedCredential/README.md

 Module and script for secure encrpytion and decryption of credentials.
 Encrypted credentials can be stored in an xml-file or variable and be decrypted from there.

+This function uses the [SecureString Class](https://msdn.microsoft.com/en-us/library/system.security.securestring(v=vs.110).aspx) from the .NET-Framework.
+Once encrypted credentials, can only be decrypted by the same user and on the same computer.

 If user "A" encrypt the credentials on computer "A", user "B" cannot decrypt the credentials on computer "A" and also user "A" cannot decrypt the credentials on Computer "B".

 ## Module